Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Complete expressions for decay widths in the aLEFT

 \section{Complete expressions for decay widths in the aLEFT}

-In this Appendix, we summarize our complete numerical results for the decay widths which are expressed in terms of the WCs in the aLEFT.
-We denote the specific flavors in each WC by subscripts, with the first letter ($e,~\mu,~\tau$) indicating the lepton flavors and the other three numbers for the quark flavors ($1,~2,~3$ stand for $u,~d,~s$, respectively).
-For modes involving a neutrino, the subscript $x$ can be either $e$, or $\mu$, or $\tau$.
-We neglect the ALP mass and numerically integrate all phase space factors associated with each WC squared.
-Since $c_3$ remains undetermined now, we retain its explicit dependence through $\kappa_3(\equiv c_3/c_1)$ in these results.
-To present the results more compactly, we have removed the prefix ``$\partial a$'' from the subscripts of all relevant WCs.
+In this Appendix, we summarize our complete numerical results for decay widths expressed in terms of the WCs in the aLEFT.
+We denote the specific flavors in each WC by subscripts, with the first letter ($e,~\mu,~\tau$) indicating lepton flavors, and the other three numbers indicating quark flavors ($1,~2,~3$ represent $u,~d,~s$, respectively).
+For modes involving a neutrino, the subscript $x$ can be either $e$, $\mu$, or $\tau$.
+We neglect the ALP mass and numerically integrate all phase space factors associated with each WC squared. $c_3$ remains undetermined now, and therefore, we retain its explicit dependence through $\kappa_3(\equiv c_3/c_1)$ in these results.
+To present the results more compactly, we removed the prefix ``$\partial a$'' from the subscripts of all relevant WCs.

-For the two-body decay processes, the complete results are { } For processes with an antineutrino in the final state, their decay widths can be obtained simply by exchanging the chiral labels $\tL$ and $\tR$ in the WCs of the corresponding neutrino cases.
+For two-body decay processes, the complete results are { } For processes with an antineutrino in the final state, their decay widths can be obtained by exchanging the chiral labels $\tL$ and $\tR$ in the WCs of the corresponding neutrino cases.

-For the three-body nucleon decay processes, the final results are summarized as follows: { } Similarly, we explicitly show only processes with neutrinos in the final state.
-The decay widths for the antineutrino counterparts can be obtained simply through $\tL \leftrightarrow \tR$.
-When restricted to the WCs associated with the $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ irreps, our above results agree with those given in \cite{Li:2024liy}.
+For the three-body nucleon decay processes, the final results are summarized as { } Similarly, we explicitly show processes with neutrinos in the final state.
+The decay widths for antineutrino counterparts can be obtained through $\tL \leftrightarrow \tR$.
+When restricted to WCs associated with the $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ irreps, our above results agree with those given in \cite{Li:2024liy}.